rachmanzz/heavenjs/README.md

 # heavenJS Beta
-heavenJS in this version is different, with new code style, heavenJS not leaving a pattern again, because heavenJS stand on html command,.
+heavenJS in this version is different, with new code style, heavenJS not leaving a pattern again, because heavenJS stand on html comment,.

 ### heavenJS innerHTML
     <div control="webApp">